libp2p/specs/pubsub/gossipsub/partial-messages.md

 ### Supporting both full and partial messages for a topic

-Partial messages use the same mesh as "full" messages.
+Partial messages use the same mesh as full messages.
 Supporting both is straightforward.
-If a peer subscribes to a topic with a "requestPartial", the node SHOULD send the peer partial messages.
+If a peer subscribes to a topic with a `requestPartial`, the node SHOULD send the peer partial messages.
 Otherwise, send the node full messages.